-Validation of the requirements for the SOFIE Framework is reported in deliverable 'D2.7 - Federation Framework, final version' [D2.7].
+Validation of the requirements for the SOFIE Framework is reported in Sections 3-9 of deliverable 'D2.7 - Federation Framework, final version' [D2.7].
+Architecture KPIs and their validation is reported in Section 2 of deliverable 'D4.5 - Final Architecture, System, and Pilots Evaluation Report' [D4.5].